grafana/pyroscope/docs/sources/operators-guide/deploy-grafana-fire/getting-started-helm-charts/_index.md

            - targets: ["localhost:9090"]
      ```

-     In this case, your Prometheus server writes metrics to Grafana Mimir that it scrapes from itself.
+     In this case, your Prometheus server writes profiles to Grafana Fire that it scrapes from itself.

   1. Start a Prometheus server by using Docker: